SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 can see the control flow diagram that Ghidra produced.
 Notice which assembly instructions it picked up on.
 If you get stuck, you can use the strings (such as 'That's not what I wanted you to say!') as an indicator of where you are in the program.
-You can also consult *Think Reverse Engineering*.
+You can also consult *Reverse Engineering with Ghidra*.

 ## Mysterious Memory Problems
 The goal of this exercise is to explore how Ghidra recognizes data in memory.